odandia/fastapi-lending-backend/README.md

 ## Notes
 * Loading the index at `localhost:8000` will redirect to `localhost:8000/docs`, where you can view the OpenAPI spec and use the interface to test calls to the API.
   * The OpenAPI Spec can also be imported into a tool like Postman for API testing.
-* Loan schedule math comes out a little off (slightly over or underpays by end of term), not entirely sure why.
-Amortization math was ripped from investopedia.
+* Loan schedule math comes out off by a fraction (slightly over or underpays by end of term), not entirely sure why.
+Amortization math was ripped from investopedia, could use a review from someone more versed in lending.
-* Doing user authorization without authentication is kinda wonky.
+* Doing user authorization without authentication (for loan sharing) is kinda wonky.
 Consider the provided `user_id` param to represent an authenticated user, and it all makes sense.
-    * Creates/Updates require ownership
+    * Updates require ownership
-    * Views require ownership or sharing
+    * Reads require ownership or sharing

 ### Requirements